stevedonovan/runner/readme.md

 "print.rs"
 ```

-With long crate names like this, it's useful to define _aliases_:
+With long crate names like this, you can define _aliases_:

 ```
 $ runner --alias es=easy_shortcuts